Kamehamehaaaaaa/Maze-Runner-Arcade-Game/README.md

 # Maze-Runner-Arcade-Game
-A simple arcade game completed by solving the maze
+A simple arcade game in which the player aims to find the flag by solving the maze.